Close

 Coloured Paper

-For those who may experience visual stress, they may require their exam to be printed on coloured paper.
+For those who may experience visual stress, they may require their exam to be printed on grey/buff paper.